 When it comes to shipping, returns, trials, and warranties, the online mattress shopping industry has some fairly consistent policies.
 Generally, you’ll get free shipping, free returns, a 100-night risk-free trial, and a 10-year warranty.

-Of course, some companies diverge from the standard, so it’s always a good idea to read the fine print.
+Of course, some companies diverge from the standard, so it’s always a good idea to read the fine print on the Morphiis website.

 In the case of Morphiis, you get free shipping and free returns just like you would any other bed-in-a-box mattress.
 It also comes with a 100-night trial and a 25-year warranty (2.5x normal warranty length).